ceresBakalite/similarity/README.md

 **Release Notes v1.2.5b**

-Simplify assigning user defined attributes on the following
+Simplified assigning user defined attributes on the following

       1. Treat whitespace characters as noise characters
       2. Apply case insensitivity to each string